 About six weeks after my heart attack I switched to a plant-based diet and cut out soft drinks, fruit drinks, and sweets.
-After being on the vegan diet, along with my medication, for about six weeks, my total cholesterol dropped from 195mg/dl to 80mg/dl, my LDL went down to 25mg/dl, and my triglycerides came down to 150mg/dl.
+After being on the plant-based diet, along with my medication, for about six weeks, my total cholesterol dropped from 195mg/dl to 80mg/dl, my LDL went down to 25mg/dl, and my triglycerides came down to 150mg/dl.
 But I kept on taking all my medications.

 It was about this time that I started having some unusual symptoms that I thought might be caused by my heart attack.
 I was trying to walk as much as I could but felt really sluggish.
 Every time I bent over and straightened up I would almost pass out.
 The muscles in my legs would ache and hurt so much that I could hardly stand it at times.
 My blood pressure was being forced down with drugs to a top number lower than 110 and the bottom reading to less than 70.
 As I researched the drugs I was taking, I found that they were most likely the cause of my symptoms.
 When I consulted the cardiologist about my symptoms and asked him about eliminating or lowering the dosages of some of my drugs, he absolutely refused.
 After almost begging him to at least lower the cholesterol drug (Zocor) he finally consented to reduce it from 40mg to 20mg.
 This provided absolutely no relief.

 After having more blood work done (another six weeks later), my total cholesterol actually went down even more to 79mg/dl and my LDL was at 26mg/dl (even after I had reduced the strength of the Zocor).
-My primary care physician, just like the cardiologist, did not want to lower or eliminate any of the drugs I was taking, even though it seemed that my vegan diet (without a cholesterol drug) was more than sufficient to manage my cholesterol.
+My primary care physician, just like the cardiologist, did not want to lower or eliminate any of the drugs I was taking, even though it seemed that my plant-based diet (without a cholesterol drug) was more than sufficient to manage my cholesterol.

 After five months of taking drugs I gradually started reducing some of them on my own to see if they were causing the symptoms.
 I first eliminated the Zocor, and three months after I had completely eliminated it I had more blood work done.
-My total cholesterol, just from the vegan diet and my exercise program, was 105mg/dl, and my LDL was 52mg/dl, both very positive numbers (compared to my total cholesterol of 195mg/dl and LDL of 92mg/dl before my heart attack).
+My total cholesterol, just from the plant-based diet and my exercise program, was 105mg/dl, and my LDL was 52mg/dl, both very positive numbers (compared to my total cholesterol of 195mg/dl and LDL of 92mg/dl before my heart attack).
 For the first time since I had started taking the drugs, the pain and aching in my legs disappeared, and now, 11 months after my heart attack, I am off the other drugs (I still take the aspirin but have reduced it to 81mg instead of the 325mg that the doctors insisted I should take).

-I feel fine now that I am just on the vegan diet along with the baby aspirin and my exercise program.
+I feel fine now that I am just on the plant-based diet along with the baby aspirin and my exercise program.
 My blood pressure is normal, my total cholesterol remains well under 150mg/dl, my LDL remains under 70mg/dl, my triglycerides remain under 150mg/dl, my glucose level remains under 100mg/dl and I am able to run/walk seven miles a day with no side effects.
 My weight is down 15 pounds since my heart attack to a level that is considered normal.
 My heart rate is also significantly lower than what it was before I had the heart attack.
 In addition, I have noticed remarkable improvement in my sleep since I have been on the plant-based diet.

 San Antonio, Texas